joelmeyerson/autopick-bc/README.md

 ![alt text](https://github.com/joelmeyerson/autopick-bc/blob/main/img/t20-train_and_test_results.png?raw=true)

 The prediction results were evalualated by inspecting overlays of the coordinates for true and false particles on cryo-EM images.
-The results show that many true positives were selected, but its clear some false negatives and false positives were also selected.
+The results show that many true positives were selected, but it's clear some false negatives and false positives were also selected.
 It is notable that empty areas frequently do are not marked as positive, which suggests the model can successfully discriminate between true particles and empty areas.
 No further structural analysis was done.
 Two examples are shown below.

 ![alt text](https://github.com/joelmeyerson/autopick-bc/blob/main/img/t20-pos_and_neg_labels.png?raw=true)